Gobbel2000/klipper_cura_connection/README.md

 * They get checked for some values in the propertie dict
 * When the user adds that device, a new machine (Stack) is created
 * Further communication happens via the IP address on HTTP
+* Every ~2 seconds \_update() is called on all device objects.
+    This continuously requests printers and print_jobs status data
+* When clicking "Print over network" the file is sent in a multipart POST request.

 ## Setup

 python-libcharon needed to be installed for me so that the UFPWriter and UFPReader plugins of Cura can work.
 Otherwise an exception is generated when trying to send a file.
+This might not apply when files are sent as GCode instead?